The Measures for Environmental Administration Registration of Hazardous Chemicals(2012)

 The first requirement is new.
 The second requirement is not new and it has already been implemented in China through the Registration of the Import and Export of Toxic Chemicals in China (MEP Notice 113).
 More info about MEP notice 113 can be found here.

-22 April 2013, You can search if your substance is listed in the Catalog of Hazardous Chemicals and the List of toxic chemicals severely restricted to be imported into or exported from the People Republic of China by using CIRS's free Chinese Chemical Inventory Search System (CCISS) now.
+22 April 2013, You can search if your substance is listed in the Catalog of Hazardous Chemicals, the List of toxic chemicals severely restricted to be imported into or exported from the People Republic of China or the list of PHCs by using CIRS's free Chinese Chemical Inventory Search System (CCISS) now.

 In this article we will mainly focus on the first requirement and its implications.